 If you want to change something in THIS world – in the solid, 3D reality around you – then you must also make changes energetically.
 Rituals have the power to join the physical to the spiritual or energetic worlds.
-Rituals happen at the crossroad, the point of intersection between realms, so practising them helps enormously, to seed your intention through the realms and make it stick (so it has much more chance of being realised!)
+Rituals happen at the crossroad, the point of intersection between realms, so practicing them helps enormously, to seed your intention through the realms and make it stick (so it has much more chance of being realized!)

-But rituals serve another purpose too, especially those that are practised at the New and Full Moons.
+But rituals serve another purpose too, especially those that are practiced at the New and Full Moons.
 By aligning your intentions with the lunar cycle, you are able to harness lunar energy.
 This means that the effort you put into making the change (which is the focus of your ritual) will be “helped along”, by the energetic force of the Moon.
 It is as though the work you do is amplified and in many cases, accelerated through the practice of ritual.

 Below is described a very simple Full Moon ritual of release using fire, which holds a powerful elemental force.
 Try it!

 Full Moon Release Ritual